-Date: April 15 - 17, 2018 at Le Centre Sheraton in Montreal.
+Date: April 15 - 17, 2018 at Le Centre Sheraton (downtown) in Montreal, Quebec.

 Our schools are dynamic institutions.
 And every day, thousands of professionals, many behind the scenes, are working to challenge the status quo.
 They are working to ensure that our schools can equip students to tackle society's most enduring challenges.
 And through their participation, it is clear that nothing in our schools happens in isolation.
 Every successful initiative arises through strategic collaboration between all parties.
 Our operations team allows our academic environment to remain strong; from selecting high quality students to affirming their support after graduation.